phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 LiveView supports two extension mechanisms: function components, provided by `HEEx` templates, and stateful components, known as LiveComponents.

+### Function components to organize markup and event handling

 Similar to `render(assigns)` in our LiveView, a function component is any function that receives an assigns map and returns a `~H` template.
 For example: